Boko Haram Fast Facts

 May 13, 2014 - Hundreds of Boko Haram militants storm three villages in the state of Borno.
 Villagers resist, killing more than 200 Boko Haram fighters.

 May 20, 2014 - Twin blasts in the city of Jos kill 118 people at a market.
-Nigerian authorities decline to say who is responsible.
+Nigerian authorities describe the blasts as "terrorist activities" but decline to speculate on who might be responsible.

 May 21, 2014 - The White House announces that the United States has sent 80 troops to Chad to help search for the kidnapped schoolgirls.